Two-Unit Development and Lot Splits in Single-Family Residential Zones without Discretionary Review or Public Hearing

 The complete bill text is available here.

 In order to provide more information related to the new legislation, Planning staff has prepared the following informational and application materials, which can guide landowners to navigate the requirements outlined in the law.
+These materials were updated on May 9, 2022 in response to additional guidance received from HCD in late March 2022.

 - SB 9 Fact Sheet, which provides a two-page summary of the legislation, including the applicability requirements.